saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 Standard-Dose
 Vaccine
 (N = 395,852)
-Unadju
+Unadjus
-Rate R
+Rate Ra

 ### None

+The new engl and jour nal of medicine

 S11).
 For the outcome of PCR-confirmed influ- enza among patients in the older age group, relative vaccine effectiveness was 14.4% (95% CI,
 −1.1 to 27.5) during 2018–2019 and 16.1% (95%

 weighting with stabilized facility-specific propensity scores.